Iran

 WFP: mass food insecurity if Middle East conflict continues

 The World Food Programme (WFP) warned that the escalating hostilities in the Middle East could lead to record levels of food insecurity, and the largest disruption in the global economy and humanitarian efforts since the COVID-19 pandemic.
-Due to the heavy reliance of food and aid distribution on energy, the skyrocketing price of oil has placed heightened strain on already vulnerable aid supply lines.
+Due to the heavy reliance of food and aid distribution on energy, the skyrocketing price of oil has placed heightened strain on already over-stretched aid supply lines.
 WFP chief operating officer Carl Skau said: “If this conflict continues, it will send shockwaves across the globe, and families who already cannot afford their next meal will be hit the hardest.”
 Skau urged the international community to mount an adequately funded humanitarian response.
 Sudan and Somalia were named as particularly vulnerable.
 (Photo: Alex Blokha via Wikimedia Commons)

 Greater Middle East